aws-samples/aws-cdk-intro-workshop/workshop/content/english/70-construct-hub/100-internal-construct-hub/2000-create-construct-hub.md

 +++
-title = "Create Construct Hub" weight = 200
+title = "Create Internal Construct Hub" weight = 200
 +++

-## Create Construct Hub Infrastructure
+## Create the Internal Construct Hub Infrastructure

 {{% notice warning %}} Please note that the Construct Hub web interface is delivered through a publicly accessible CloudFront distribution.
 Restricting access to specific users and groups is beyond the scope of this workshop.
 However, you may consider the following best practices to implement it: